MicrosoftDocs/quantum-docs-pr/api/qsharp/index.md

 ms.topic: landing-page
 ---

 # Q# libraries #

-Q# is supported by a range of different useful operations, functions, and user-defined types that comprise the Q# *standard library*.
+The Q# standard library includes operations, functions and user-defined types used to develop quantum programs.
+Three additional libraries built on top of the standard library are also included - the chemistry, numerics, and machine learning libraries.

+For more information about the Q# libraries, see <xref:microsoft.quantum.libraries>.